Xinhui Chen Pi: A Guide to Aged Mandarin Peel

 How do you brew dried mandarin peel tea?

-The best way is to simmer it on the stove for a few minutes, or steep it in a thermos all day with boiling water.
-Chen Pi likes high temperature and long contact time — the longer, the better.
-You can also do a standard steep of 3g in hot water for 3 minutes, re-steeping up to three times.
+You can simmer it on the stove for a few minutes, steep it in a thermos with boiling water, or do a standard steep of about 3g in hot water for 3 minutes.
+Chen Pi is forgiving, so you can adjust the amount and time to taste.

 How long should Chen Pi be aged?

 The traditional standard in Guangdong Province is a minimum of three years.
-Flavour and beneficial compounds continue to develop beyond that.
-Scientific testing shows flavonoid content increases by about 37% in the first three years.
-Our Chen Pi has been ageing since 2016 — nine years.
+Flavour continues to develop beyond that.
+Our Chen Pi has been ageing since 2016.

 What's the difference between Chen Pi and regular dried orange peel?

-Chen Pi specifically refers to aged mandarin peel, most prized from the Xinhui 'Chachi' cultivar.
-Regular dried orange or mandarin peel from the supermarket hasn't been properly aged, so it lacks the complex compounds that develop over years of controlled storage.
-The flavour and therapeutic profile are quite different.
+Chen Pi specifically refers to aged mandarin peel, with Xinhui Chen Pi being the best-known origin style.
+Regular dried orange or mandarin peel from the supermarket has not usually been aged in the same way, so the flavour is simpler and sharper.

 Can I use Chen Pi in cooking?

 Yes.
-It's widely used in Chinese cooking — braised dishes, soups, and desserts.
+It is widely used in Chinese cooking — braised dishes, soups, and desserts.
 The citrus depth it adds to slow-cooked food is hard to replicate with fresh peel.

 Try our nine-year Xinhui Chen Pi

-Our Premium 2016 Xinhui Chen Pi is available in 20g Paper Pack, 40g Tin, or 5g Sample.
+Our 2016 Xinhui Chen Pi is available in 20g paper pack, 40g tin, or 5g sample.
 Visit our Tea Bar at Salamanca Art Centre to taste before you buy.